-Engaging children and young people to hear their views and lived experiences these issues and how they can be better supported by the Safeguarding Children Partnerships.
+A voice of the child conference was held in November 2023 focusing on Healthy Relationships and Bullying.
+The aim of the conference was to hear the views from children and young people about these issues and how they can be better supported by the Safeguarding Children Partnerships.
 Eight schools attended with years 5, 6, 7 and 8 and a diverse mix of their students.
 Some of the children and young people had been directly impacted by the issues being discussed, and their feedback was crucial in shaping discussions on the day and actions following the event.
 In preparation for the event the children and young people were asked to discuss these topics with other students from their school and feedback their views at the conference so that the Safeguarding Children Partnerships could hear the views from as many children and young people as possible.